What are the school hours?

 What Service Learning/Community Service opportunities are available for students?

-Notre Dame instills a sense of stewardship and good citizenship through service learning activities such as youth leadership and Habitat for humanity.
-This is a vital part of the Notre Dame across all grade levels.
+Notre Dame instills a sense of stewardship and good citizenship through service learning activities such as youth leadership, Ministers of Care and family service opportunities.